 Another major milestone is that Diego has been updated to the latest Garden Linux.
 New features include better support for user-namespacing and dropping capabilities.
 This will help with running Docker images that have the USER directiveon Diego.
 Also included is the wshd rewrite in Go which manages the containers.
 They will perform another round of experiments to ensure it is performing as expected.

-Dieu Cao from Pivotal explained about the breaking up of the Runtime team, which had a lot of responsibilities.
+Dieu Cao from VMware explained about the breaking up of the Runtime team, which had a lot of responsibilities.
 They have formed a new team called “MEGA” (using the name “Voltron” has been mentioned) who are currently responsible for cutting cf-releases and the older Runtime components, such as DEA, Warden, HM9000 and pull requests against integration and the “A1” environment.
 The A1 environment is where they deploy and test cf-release.
 They have also taken on the charter of separating the components out into composable releases.

 Amit Gupta, the new Product Manager of MEGA team, introduced himself.
 He was previously on the Diego team and he started as a PM a week ago.
 He said the MEGA team is also formally known as the “OSS Release Integration Team”.

 Amit said they are responsible for pulling things out of cf-release and into their own common releases, such as etcd-release.
 These would be consumable by other releases such as Loggregator and Diego.
 They would also help the Identity team pull out the UAA into a release that would be consumable by cf-release and BOSH.

 More robust testing and integration automation around cf-release would be another goal.
 They do currently have the “A1” for testing, but this does not include performance, fault-tolerance or stability testing.
 There is nothing that will let it sit for a week and watch for memory leaks, lock-ups and thresholds being hit.